Anavo white logo and yellow dot with transparent background

 Australia as a whole is well equipped to produce wind energy particularly in the southwest of Western Australia, southern South Australia, western Victoria, northern Tasmania and the elevated areas of New South Wales and Queensland.

-Whilst the industry is on the rise in Australia, the country is still lagging behind countries like Denmark, where forty percent of their total electricity is generated from wind compared to Australia’s eight percent.
+Whilst the industry is on the rise in Australia, the country is still lagging behind countries like Denmark, where over forty percent of their total electricity is generated from wind compared to Australia’s eight percent.
 However, Australia has the potential to turn into a wind superpower.

 What Is Wind Energy & How Does It Generate Power?